KhaalidADAN/Amazon-Product-Data-Extraction-Script/README.md

 ## Data Understanding

 ### Data Source
 The data was collected from an HTML file of Amazon search results, specifically from the bedding category.
-The HTML content was downloaded on [specific date] and stored locally for parsing.
+The HTML content was downloaded on Sep 25, 2024 and stored locally for parsing.

 ### Data Description
 - **Variables Extracted:**